 It is recommended that you turn off scanning for Image Serving directories.
-Otherwise, scanning high volume read/write directories (such as cache, images, fonts, profiles and catalog directories) will cause problems.
+Otherwise, scanning high volume read/write directories (such as cache, images, fonts, profiles and catalog directories) can cause problems.

 Digimarc causes performance problems for zoom images

 Do not use Digimarc on images that are zoomed.
-The performance will not be acceptable.
+The performance is not acceptable.
 If necessary, create a separate catalog for images to be used for zooming and disable Digimarc for this catalog.